OybekBoltaboyev/OybekBoltaboyev/README.md

-- 👋 Hi, I’m @OybekBoltaboyev
+- 👋🏼 Hi, I’m @OybekBoltaboyev
 - 👀 I’m interested in learning ang teaching
 - 🌱 I’m currently learning cybersecurity
 - 💞️ I’m looking to collaborate on people like myself
 - 📫 How to reach me https://t.me/Rujulatsince14qirquch
+- ☝🏼 Those are about me that you can know